You Can Completely Heal from Your Past.

 Take control of what you allow your egoic mind to get away with.
 You wouldn’t let someone berate an emotionally wounded person.
 You certainly wouldn’t put up with them spouting destructive things to someone already vulnerable.
 Don’t allow your mind to beat you up, be critical or keep you small.
 Consciously shift your thoughts to be supportive, compassionate, kind and patient.

 The human experience will naturally invoke suffering and loss.
 Sometimes life gets downright ugly and it may seem unfair, but it is what it is.
-It’s part of the package you signed up for (psst, it was in the really small print at the bottom of the last page).
+It’s what you agreed to (psst, it was in the really small print at the bottom of the last page).
 Remember who you really are and why you’re here.
 Your journey is very deliberate about what you will experience and explore for soul growth.
 And this particular lifetime is about exponential soul growth for you!

 It’s possible your soul wants to master deeper levels of forgiveness in this lifetime.
 Or maybe this incarnation is to help you finally achieve greater acceptance . . . especially of other people’s choices.
 Your mind may hate it but your soul knows painful experiences can be growth “goldmines.”
 You may have hit the mother lode.